outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - 'this solution was general and prevented other variants of the problem'
         - generative structures of solution success causes:
           - solution success causes are caused by interface components relevant to optimization like:
-            - alignment/similarity (multiple solution metrics fulfilled)
+            - alignment/similarity (multiple solution metrics fulfilled, higher ratio of metrics fulfilled relative to other solutions)
             - fix cause rather than output
             - abstract rather than specific solution
             - prevention rather than fixing